Skip to content

 Beta Feature

 The plugin system is in beta (available in Beekeeper Studio 5.3+).
-Things might change, but we'd love your feedback!
+We'd love your feedback!

 What You Need